albar965/littlenavmap-manual/src/en/INTRO.rst

 The help menu of *Little Navmap* contains links to the online help, an included offline help PDF document, online tutorials and the map legend.

-The program uses tooltips to display more information on buttons and other controls.
+The program uses tooltips to provide help or to display more information on buttons and other controls.
+Tooltips are small labels which pop up if you hover the mouse above a control like a button or text edit field.

-A more detailed description is shown on the left side of the statusbar if you hover the mouse over a menu item.
+A more detailed description is also shown on the left side of the statusbar if you hover the mouse over a menu item.

-Almost all dialogs and dock windows show help buttons |Help| which will open the corresponding sections of the online manual.
+Almost all dialogs and dock windows have buttons which are labeled ``Help`` or use the icon |Help|.
+Clicking these will open the corresponding sections of the online manual.

 Window Title
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^